UTSA looks to end streak vs N. Texas | Federal News Network

-BOTTOM LINE: North Texas looks to extend UTSA’s conference losing streak to six games.
+BOTTOM LINE: North Texas looks to extend UTSA’s conference losing streak to seven games.
 UTSA’s last CUSA win came against the UAB Blazers 66-59 on March 1, 2020.
-North Texas came up short in a 57-49 game at Loyola of Chicago in its last outing.
+North Texas beat UTSA by seven on the road in its last outing.

-SAVVY VETERANS: Both of these teams have depended heavily on their seniors this year.
-Jhivvan Jackson, Keaton Wallace, Eric Parrish and Luka Barisic have collectively accounted for 53 percent of UTSA’s scoring this season.
-For North Texas, Javion Hamlet, Zachary Simmons, Thomas Bell, James Reese and Rubin Jones have combined to account for 66 percent of all North Texas scoring, including 73 percent of the team’s points over its last five games.JUMPING FOR JAVION: Hamlet has connected on 33.3 percent of the 15 3-pointers he’s attempted and has made 3 of 7 over the last three games.
-He’s also made 90.9 percent of his foul shots this season.
+SUPER SENIORS: North Texas has relied heavily on its seniors.
+Javion Hamlet, Zachary Simmons, Thomas Bell, James Reese and Mardrez McBride have collectively accounted for 68 percent of the team’s scoring this year and 74 percent of all Mean Green points over the last five games.JUMPING FOR JAVION: Hamlet has connected on 31.3 percent of the 16 3-pointers he’s attempted and has made 2 of 7 over his last three games.
+He’s also converted 90 percent of his foul shots this season.

-TWO STREAKS: North Texas has dropped its last four road games, scoring 54 points and allowing 64.3 points during those contests.
-UTSA has won its last four home games, scoring an average of 94.5 points while giving up 67.3.
+ASSIST-TO-FG RATIO: The Mean Green have recently gotten baskets via assists more often than the Roadrunners.
+UTSA has an assist on 47 of 85 field goals (55.3 percent) across its past three outings while North Texas has assists on 49 of 88 field goals (55.7 percent) during its past three games.

-DID YOU KNOW: UTSA is ranked second among CUSA teams with an offensive rebound percentage of 34.8 percent.
-The Roadrunners have averaged 14.6 offensive boards per game and 15.8 per game over their last five games.
+DID YOU KNOW: UTSA is rated second among CUSA teams with an offensive rebound percentage of 34.4 percent.
+The Roadrunners have averaged 14.2 offensive boards per game and 15.6 per game over their last five games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25